-Institutional Use means a development of a public character including governmental, religious, health, educational, social, and cultural facilities having a close affinity with public services to a municipality, area, or region.
+Institutional Use means a development of a public character including governmental, religious, health, educational, social, and cultural facilities having a close affinity with public services to a municipality, area, or region but which is not a place of worship.

 Intensive Agriculture means a commercial agricultural operation other than confined feeding operations which, due to the nature of the operation, may be able to use smaller tracts of land.
 Without restricting the generality of the foregoing, this shall include nurseries, greenhouses, sod farms, market gardens, kennels and beekeeping.
 This use does not include cannabis production and distribution facility or industrial hemp production and distribution facility;